gamecreature/QtAwesome/README.md

 * Add an accessor to this object (i.e. a global function, member of your application object, or whatever you like).
 * Use an icon name from the [Font Awesome Cheatsheet](http://fortawesome.github.io/Font-Awesome/cheatsheet/).

+If you want, you may get link to specified icon for use it as file resource.
+Link generating for all standard icon size for Android (For example: http://iconhandbook.co.uk/reference/chart/android/)

 Example
 --------